 Bear Safety Tips

-Tips on Reducing Conflicts and Encounters with Black Bears - DEP News Release
+Tips to Help Reduce Encounters with Black Bears During Active Spring Period - DEP News Release

 Black bears by nature tend to be wary of people.
 However, if you encounter a black bear in your neighborhood or outdoors while hiking or camping, follow these common-sense safety tips.